Like wet cloth on a flame,

 It wasn’t the damp in the air,

-It was the lead in his veins.
+It was the lead in her veins.